 IWU Language School for Kids: Learn by Doing

 The IWU Language School for Kids was made possible by a 2014 IWU Donnocker Program Innovation Grant that was awarded to Dr. Christina Isabelli and is an initiative of the Language Resource Center.
-We offer a quality second language program that serves children from the Bloomington-Normal community.
+We offer a quality second language program that serves children from the Bloomington-Normal community and surrounding areas.
 The IWU Language School fulfills one of IWU’s mission statements to provide unique opportunities for our students.
 It also creates on-campus teaching opportunities for IWU teacher pre-candidates and academic internships in the languages; promotes community engagement; and, provides teaching experience to enhance competitiveness for post-graduate fellowships.
 Read more about our Saturday Language School.

 Our mission is to raise global citizens who are competitive on the job market through demonstrated second language proficiency and with an appreciation for diversity and different cultures.*